-Mobile services: Four mobile network operators are serving the market, three of them having nation-wide coverage.
+Mobile services: Four mobile network operators are serving the market, three of them having nationwide coverage.
 In addition, there are five MVNOs.
-The incumbent operator Telekom Slovenije merged with mobile market leader Mobitel in 2011, further fortifying the Telekom Sovenije market share, which stands at 47 per cent in 2016, and which is well above the European Union average (34 per cent) (European Commission, 2017).413 Telekom Slovenije was the first operator to offer LTE services in late 2012.
-Almost the entire population is covered by a 3G signal and LTE coverage is close to complete as well.
+The incumbent operator Telekom Slovenije merged with mobile market leader Mobitel in 2011, further fortifying the Telekom Sovenije market share, which stood at 47 per cent in 2016, and which is well above the European Union average (34 per cent) (European Commission, 2017).
+412 Telekom Slovenije was the first operator to offer LTE services, in late 2012.
+Almost the entire population (around 99 per cent) is covered by an LTE signal.
+The amount of all investments (both tangible and intangible) in mobile telecommunication networks in 2017 was approximately USD 86 million, not including spectrum license fees.

-Fixed services: Fixed-telephone and fixedbroadband penetration are close to the EU average and higher than in most other Central European countries.
-Slovenia has implemented all of the competitive safeguards foreseen in the EU regulatory framework, including interconnection regulation, infrastructure access, tariff rebalancing, carrier pre-selection, wholesale broadband access, wholesale line rental and fixed number portability.
+Fixed services: Fixed-telephone and fixedbroadband penetration are close to the European Union average and higher than in most other Central European countries.
+Slovenia has implemented all of the competitive safeguards foreseen in the European Union regulatory framework, including interconnection regulation, infrastructure access, tariff rebalancing, carrier pre-selection, wholesale broadband access, wholesale line rental and fixed number portability.
 While market access has been fully liberalized starting from 2001, incumbent operator Telekom Slovenije remains the leading player in the fixed market.
-Competition is increasing in the fibre sector, with alternative operator T-2 deploying networks and the regulator obliging Telekom Slovenije to offer wholesale broadband access as well as local loop unbundling (EBRD, 2012b).
-Slovenia's Next-Generation Broadband Network Development Plan found that broadband infrastructure development is lagging behind other European countries mostly in rural areas, where people live in particularly dispersed settlements (The Republic of Slovenia, 2016).
+Competition is increasing in the fibre-optic sector, with alternative operator T-2 and Telemach deploying networks and the regulator obliging Telekom Slovenije to offer wholesale broadband access as well as local loop unbundling (EBRD, 2012b).
+Slovenia's Next-Generation Broadband Network Development Plan found that broadband infrastructure development is lagging other European countries, mostly in rural areas, where people live in particularly dispersed settlements (The Republic of Slovenia, 2016).
+The amount of all investments (both tangible and intangible) in